FoleyLab/nbr_data/Energy_Scan_Data/NEW_LAMBDA_SCAN/Lambda_Scan_Results/scripts/README.md

 script.
 Each curve is a small dictionary describing `method`, `pair`, `direction`, and any method-specific options.

-Requires Python with `matplotlib`.
+Requires Python with `matplotlib`; the styled QED-CCSD script also uses `numpy` for Matplotlib-compatible secondary-axis transforms.
 CSV parsing uses the Python standard library.

 ## plot_qed_ccsd_relaxed_unrelaxed_styled.py